X

 Never stop metoprolol suddenly!
-Abrupt discontinuation can trigger rapid heart rate, blood pressure spikes, and heart attack.
-Always taper over 1–2 weeks.
+Abrupt stopping can trigger a racing heart, blood pressure rises, and a heart attack.
+Always taper off over 1–2 weeks.

-Metoprolol is one of the most widely prescribed beta-blockers — and at the same time one of the most frequent sources of pharmacological confusion at the pharmacy.
-The reason: there are two different salt forms (tartrate and succinate) with different release profiles, dosing intervals, and licensed indications.
-On top of this, there is marked genetic variability in its breakdown via CYP2D6.
-Understanding the basics allows metoprolol to be used safely and effectively.
+Metoprolol is one of the most prescribed beta blockers in Germany – and at the same time one of the most common triggers of pharmacological confusion in the pharmacy.
+The reason: there are two different salt forms (tartrate and succinate) with different release profiles, intake intervals, and approvals.
+On top of that, there is a marked genetic variability in the breakdown via CYP2D6.
+Anyone who understands the basics can handle metoprolol safely and effectively.

 | Property | Details |